onflow/fcl-js/packages/fcl/src/wallet-provider-spec/provable-authn.md

 ## TL;DR Wallet Provider

-1. Wallet receives Authn request and parses out the `timestamp`, and `domain tag`
+1. Wallet receives Authn request and parses out the `timestamp`, and optional `appDomainTag`.
 2. The wallet authenticates the user however they choose to do, and figures out the users Account `address`
 3. Wallet prepares and signs the message
       - Combines, and encodes the `timestamp`, and `address`
-      - Prepends the `FLOW-V0.0-user` domain tag + optional custom App `domain tag`
+      - Prepends the `FLOW-V0.0-user` user domain tag + optional custom `appDomainTag`
       - Signs the message with the signatureAlgorithm specified on user's key
 4. Wallet sends back a new service along with the other services when completing Authn